G3zz/callHaskellFromC/README.md

 ### With Docker

-Create the image with `make alpine-haskell-ffi:callHaskellFromC .` and run it with `docker run --rm alpine-haskell-ffi:callHaskellFromC`.
+Create the image with `docker build -t alpine-haskell-ffi:callHaskellFromC .` and run it with `docker run --rm alpine-haskell-ffi:callHaskellFromC`.
+Alternatively, if (g)make is installed, just run `make container`.

 # Explanation